Monday, February 22, 2010

 22 Finland

-B: Oh so wrong in so many ways.
-Not surprised to see it being the only Swedish entry from Finland to be honest.
-Interesting (or perhaps insensitive) message, given what many of the other songs have been banging on about.
-Is this the only time there have been two songs in Swedish in one final?
+nteresting (or perhaps insensitive) message, given what many of the other songs have been banging on about.
+The only time there have been two songs in Swedish in one final isn’t much to write home about though, on the whole.

-A: Flat vocals for much of the song, although it’s much more melodious and upbeat than I would have expected it to be.
-I’m glad to see the super-cheap programmed everything curtails itself after a mere two and a third minutes.
+A: Flat vocals for much of the song, but it’s much more melodious and upbeat than I would have expected it to be.
+I’m glad to see the super-cheap programmed everything curtails itself after a mere two-and-a-third minutes.

 V: That quasi-Caribbean thing the Finns love so much is there again.
-They’re odd, aren’t they, Finns.
-As suggested by the studio version, the vocals are the weak link.
+As suggested by the studio version, the vocals here are the weak link.

 And so to the points...